 Follow the nautical traditions of our ancestors as you develop confidence and skills in tikanga waka.
 Learn the history and maritime practices that made Māori legendary seafarers.

 You could seek opportunities in tourism, hospitality and retail, education and horticulture.
-You could also seek opportunities with whānau Māori, communities, local and regional bodies and agencies wanting to broaden their knowledge base in kaupapa Māori.
+You could also assist whānau Māori, communities, local and regional bodies and agencies wanting to broaden their knowledge base in kaupapa Māori.

 This is a full-time programme that consists of 120 credits delivered over 38 weeks.
 Throughout the programme you will be required to attend: